ericcgreen/project2/README.md

 ## Issues

-1. One of the biggest issues is incorporating the RatyRate gem and utilizing it's functionality.
+1. One of the biggest issues was incorporating the RatyRate gem and utilizing it's star rating functionality.
 Ultimately, I decided to not use this gem.

+## Deliverables

+1. MVP: 2 models: Cities and Ratings.
+CRUD functionality.

+2. Bronze: Devise/User.
+Style to window.
+Icon/Logo.

+3. Silver: Star rating system.
+Comments section to ratings.

+4. Gold: Organize, sort, and search cites < countries < continents.
+A map?

 ## User Stories